 If you know a person’s name, and the date of their arrest, contact the Terrebonne Parish jail, either by phone, go there in person, or check online.
 An arrest is in the public record and this is available to anyone.

-Civil processes are when when you are served with legal papers, like warrants.
+Civil processes are when you are served with legal papers, like warrants.
 You can access civil process orders by contacting the Terrebonne Parish Sheriff’s office, either by phone or through their website.

 Sex Offender Search / Lookup

 All registered sex offenders are registered and listed on either a national or state sex offender database.
 Those listed on these databases have been convicted in a court of law of a sex crime.
-You are able to view this information on the internet, but bear in mind that you will not see the actual address, but only the address block that they live on.
+You are able to view this information on the internet but bear in mind that you will not see the actual address, but only the address block that they live on.

 Court Records are public, and are accessible by anyone.
 These records include a case file that contains a court docket and any of the documents and filings filed in the case.
 You are able to access court records on the website, or at the Terrebonne Parish Clerk of Court office where the case was filed.

 Each and every state maintains records of someone’s criminal background.
 These online databases are all connected so you can track criminal backgrounds from another state.
-You can go to county courthouse and check in person, or check online.
+You can go to county courthouse and check in person or you can check online.
 It helps to know the county, and in the event that the crime was in a completely different state, you might have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you will get a listing of all the arrests, charges, or convictions for any crimes, which can include: